Initializing Bit on a repository adds a virtual layer that allows you to track and manage pieces of code as components.

 .bitdirectory, so its contents is not tracked for changes.

 bit.json is Bit’s main configuration file.
 Use it to configure default naming conventions, extensions, etc.

 This file should be tracked and managed by your SCM, alongside your project.

-Bit uses this file to import and update sourced components in the right paths in your repository, or to preserve locations for components added in the repository for further updates or changes.
+Bit uses this file to import and update sourced components in the right paths in your repository, and to preserve locations for components added for further updates or changes.

-.bitmap by your SCM in the root directory of the repository.
+.bitmap with your SCM in the root directory of the repository.